 To avoid this burning sensation, you can evaporate the alcohol, resulting in a potent end product known as FECO, or full-extract cannabis oil.

-Oil-Based Tinctures
+Oil-Based Infusions

 Cannabis oil ‘tinctures’ that are made with oil, by definition, are not tinctures but rather infusions.